AOT-Technologies/forms-flow-ai/USAGE.md

 ## Product Survey Form

-> The following instructions are using an example form from the form.io - Product Survey Form
+> The following instructions are using an example form from the form.io - `Product Survey Form`.
+Before using this form ensure that you have configured the mail.config properties in forms-flow-bpm as mentioned [here](./forms-flow-bpm/README.md#camunda-formsflowai-integration-settings)

 * End to end flow of a form is explained below using eg: Product Survey Form.